 In most cases off-color equipment is more difficult to get top dollar for.
 That being said, it really depends on that color’s dealer network in your immediate area.
 If the dealer is strong and has a good reputation you will get as much or just a little bit less, 0%-5%.
 If the dealer in your area is horrible, you will get significantly less for the unit than the average retail listing found on the internet.
 These numbers could be as low as average auction value to 10% above auction.
 In the grand scheme of things, assuming a $200,000 machine, this could be $20,000 to $40,000.

-Farm Equipment‘s Used Equipment Remarketing Roadmaps podcast is brought to you by Iron Solutions.
+Farm Equipment‘s Ask the Expert: Used Equipment series is brought to you by Iron Solutions.

 At Iron Solutions, we provide used equipment valuations, market intelligence and a suite of integrated, cloud-based business systems custom-tailored for the equipment industry.
 Our proprietary model is built on actual dealer sales transaction data.
 Learn more…